-Application for admission to this program should be filed with the Graduate School and department by March 1st of the year that candidates desire to begin the program.
+Application for admission to this program should be filed with the Graduate School and department by January 15th of the year that candidates desire to begin the program.
 Candidates begin the program in August of the year admitted.

 Candidates who have been admitted to the MSW program may apply for admission to the school social work specialization program after their initial enrollment in the MSW program.
-Candidates who apply to the MSW program for advanced standing may inquire about the feasibility of applying to the school social work specialization with their MSW application.